About this guide

 Get the temperature right

-The recommended setting for thermostats is 60°C for storage hot water systems and no more than 50°C on instantaneous systems.
+The recommended setting for thermostats is 60°C for storage hot water systems.
+It is no more than 50°C on instantaneous hot water systems.

 Give your hot water a holiday

 If away for more than a week, turning off your storage hot water system saves money and energy.
-When turning it back on, allow time for the water to become hot enough to kill any bacteria that may have grown.
+When turning it back on, allow time for the water to become hot.
+It needs to get hot enough to kill any bacteria that may have grown.
 The water must remain above 60°C for at least 35 minutes before you can safely use it.
 It could take several hours to reach this temperature.

 Don’t use the shower to warm up